-The Sage Prime and Paramount are premium thermal mass flow meters that measure gas flow in industrial, commercial, and environmental applications.
-There are many similarities between the two meters.
-This post helps the reader understand the differences between the two to decide which meter to purchase.
+Sage Prime and Paramount are both premium thermal mass flow meters that measure gas mass flow in industrial, commercial, and environmental applications.
+There are many similarities between the two meters, and this post identifies the differences to help guide which meter to purchase.

 What are the main differences between the Sage Paramount and Prime Thermal Flow Meter?

 - The Paramount has an additional communication channel (mini‐USB port with cable) in the rear terminal enclosure.
 The port provides easy access for the meter and PC to connect to run the SageCom Software.
 There is no need for an RS485 to USB converter.

 - The extra communication channel in the Paramount allows users to change settings, validate the meter, or log data (with SageCom) without disconnecting the meter from the network.
 Therefore, a network trunk with many meters can run Modbus (or BACnet or HART) to a PLC, building management system, or SCADA system.
 The meters do not have to go offline when modifying or validating a meter.

 - Class 1 Div 1 – The Prime has a NEMA 4 enclosure and Cl I Div 2 rating, while the Paramount has an explosion-proof NEMA 4X enclosure with Cl I Div 2 (standard) and optional Cl I Div 1 approval (Groups B, C, D, T4).